 Research into the Lightning Process

-There is a growing amount of published research on the Phil Parker Lightning Process® (LP) with 12 clinical studies by 2018.
-Research is important for providing clarity about the effectiveness of interventions, but it often takes years from designing a study, to ethics aproval, funding, running a project, analysing the data and writing and publishing the results.
-And for many the results are often written in an academic language that is difficult to understand.
+Research is important for providing clarity about the effectiveness of interventions, but it often takes years from designing a study, to ethics approval, funding, running a project, analysing the data and writing and publishing the results.
+And for many, the results are often written in an academic language that is difficult to understand.

-On this page we present the most important studies, with highlights from the papers for those who want the key facts and links to the papers for those who wish to read them in full.
+On this page, we present the most important studies, with highlights from the papers for those who want the key facts and links to the papers for those who wish to read them in full.

 Randomised controlled trial: CFS/ME